-The truth is, the whole $500 daily income is just a ruse to get your name, email, address, and password from you.
-It’s preying on the idea that you use the same information for every online account you have making it easier to break into them and steal your identity and money!
+The truth is, the whole $500 daily income is just a ruse to get your name, email, address, and password.
+It’s banking on the idea you use the same information for every online account so they can steal your identity and money!

 Basically, it’s a data-harvesting scam.

-The funny thing is, they claim to be around since 2015 to make it look like they have a long and established history when in fact is was just launched November of 2019.
+The funny thing is, they claim to be around since 2015, making it seem they have a long and established history, when in fact they just launched November 2019.

-Another thing, the timeline section in the About Us page says it’s based out in Amsterdam BUT when you scroll down to the very bottom, their location is pinned on Houston, Texas.
+Another thing, the timeline section in the About Us page says they're based in Amsterdam BUT scroll down to the very bottom and their location is pinned as Houston, Texas:

-These are just some of the inconsistencies proving something’s fishy with ShareCash, I’ll tell you about the rest of it in the red flags section.
+These are just a few of the inconsistencies proving something’s fishy with ShareCash, I’ll tell you about the rest of it in the red flags section.

 After filling out the sign-up form, you’ll immediately be directed to the dashboard where you’ll be welcomed by a 3-minute tutorial video.

-I was patient enough to watch it until the end, giving its slim chance a shot of proving it’s legit.
-But all it ever showed is how you can increase the digits in your dashboard without taking it a step further and showing if you can really cash out from it.
+I was patient enough to watch it until the end, giving its slim chance of being legit but all it shows is how to increase the digits in your dashboard without taking it a step further and showing if you can really cash out.

-Anyway, after the video, you’ll see the $25 sign up bonus in your balance and the list of tasks on the left tabs.
+Anyway, after the video, you’ll see the $25 sign up bonus added to your balance and the list of available tasks on the left-hand menu:

-Upon signing up, you’ll be assigned a referral link you can share on social media.
+Sign up abnd you'll be assigned a referral link to share on social media.
 When people click on it, regardless if they signup or not, you earn $2.
-If they do more and sign up, you get an additional $10.
+If they join then you're told you'll earn $10.

-I even tried one out, with my dummy Twitter account named scam exposer, after one tweet they paid me $2 without even checking if I have followers or not.
+I even tried one out, with my dummy Twitter account named scam exposer, after one tweet they paid me $2 without even checking if I have any followers:

 Ad revenue?
-I’ve never seen a single on anywhere on the website.
+I’ve never seen a single ad anywhere on the website.

-Just for creating a 1-minute plus video, ShareCash pays $50.
+ShareCash promises to pay $50 for a 1-minute YouTube video.
 The testimonials section has some of these videos.

 - 5 referrals